NOSALRO/robot_dart/docs/installation.md

 Of course in order to use robot\_dart, you need to install [DART](http://dartsim.github.io/) (from source).

 For **Ubuntu systems**, please follow the detailed installation instructions on the [DART documentation website](http://dartsim.github.io/install_dart_on_ubuntu.html#install-required-dependencies).
 Make sure that you don't forget to add the PPAs as detailed [here](http://dartsim.github.io/install_dart_on_ubuntu.html#adding-personal-package-archives-ppas-for-dart-and-dependencies).
 What is more, you need to enable the `-DART_ENABLE_SIMD` flag in the CMake configuration.
-In addition, you need the following optional dependencies: **DART Parsers** and **OpenSceneGraph GUI**.
+In addition, you need the following optional dependency: **DART Parsers**.
 Lastly, it is recommended to use either the `master` or `release-6.7` branch (and not the one provided in DART's documentation).
 In short you should do the following:

 **Ubuntu <= 14.04 only**